adam-aveli/eml-to-pdf-html-converter/README.md

        Default: false
     -ad, --extract-attachments-directory
-       Extract Attachments to this Directory, if this option is not present the directory is besides the pdf as "-attachments".
+       Extract Attachments to this Directory, if this option is not present the directory is besides the output file as "<output-filename>-attachments".
-    -?, --help
+    -h, --help
        Print this help.
        Default: false
     -hh, --hide-headers
-       Do not add email headers (subject, from, etc.) at the beginning of the PDF document.
+       Do not add email headers (subject, from, etc.) at the beginning of the PDF/HTML document.
        Default: false
+    --html
+       Produce HTML document instead of PDF.
+       Default: false
     -o, --output-filepath
-       Filepath of the produced PDF document.
-If this option is ommited the PDF will be placed alongside the EML File.
+       Filepath of the produced PDF/HTML document.
+If this option is ommited the PDF/HTML will be placed alongside the EML File.
     -p, --proxy
        Proxy (e.g. "http://10.64.1.74:81").
 If "auto" is supplied the default system proxy will be used.